Doug Block

 Doug Block (born 1953 in Port Washington, New York) is an American documentary filmmaker.
-He is best known for his work on the documentaries 112 Weddings, 51 Birch Street, Home Page, The Kids Grow Up and more.
+He is best known for his documentaries 112 Weddings, 51 Birch Street, Home Page, and The Kids Grow Up.
+He is also founder of the online community for documentary filmmakers, The D-word, which has been active since 1999.

 Life and career

-Doug was born in Port Washington, New York and graduated from Cornell University.
+Block was born in Port Washington, New York and graduated from Cornell University.

-Doug's debut documentary film The Heck With Hollywood!, starring Gerry Cook and Jennifer Fox, It screened at American Film Institute and more festivals.
+Block's debut documentary film The Heck With Hollywood!, about the challenges of three first-time filmmakers, screened at over two dozen film festivals, in 1991.

 In August 1999 he founded (and is currently a co-host of) The D-Word, an online community for documentary professionals worldwide.
+In 2015, Block told IndieWire that his aim was to create an inclusive and supportive online discussion forum and community for documentary professionals throughout the world.

-His second documentary film, Home Page, nominated for the Grand Jury Prize at the Sundance Film Festival.
+His second documentary film, Home Page, was nominated for the Grand Jury Prize at the Sundance Film Festival.

-In 2005, his documentary, 51 Birch Street, was named one of the 10 Best Films of the Year by the New York Times.
-In 2010, his documentary, The Kids Grow Up, received Special Jury Mention at the Silverdocs.
+In 2005, his documentary, 51 Birch Street, a personal story about his parents' relationship, was named one of the 10 Best Films of the Year by The New York Times.
+In 2010, his documentary, The Kids Grow Up, about watching his daughter Lucy grow up through his camera lens, received Special Jury Mention at the Silverdocs festival.

+In 2014, he spoke to IndieWire about why he opted to premiere 112 Weddings, his documentary about the couples he filmed as a wedding videographer, on HBO rather than having traditional theatrical distribution.
+For him, festivals were the "theatrical run."

+Block has said that he sees 112 Weddings, 51 Birch Street and The Kids Grow Up as an unofficial trilogy about family dynamics.

-Doug is currently working on a new documentary, Betty & Henri, which is based on a love letter tucked into the guidebook he'd taken along on an anniversary trip to Paris.
+Since 2019, Block has been working on a new documentary, Betty & Henri, which is based on a love letter tucked into the guidebook he'd taken along on a wedding anniversary trip to Paris.